simonescaccia/IoTProject/Design.md

 This is the communication scheme for IoT elements, Edge components, and Cloud components.
 Building the system we will test this communication algorithm.

 ## Network architecture
+The network architecture is focused on checking the actual state of the irrigation system, with a communication between devices based on LoRaWAN and MQTT.
+We use substantially a tree topology in order to properly check the irrigation parameters and the presence of possible water leakages.
+We will also make some considerations about the scalability of such network scheme, proposing adequate improvements.